 - problems starting the car

-Under normal operation conditions, the fuel pump provides a constant flow of fuel.
-A failing fuel pump typically delivers too little fuel from the gas tank or in certain cases too much.
-Mercedes-Benz cars use an electrical fuel pump to pump the fuel to the fuel injectors.
+Under normal operation conditions, the fuel pump provides a constant fuel flow.
+A failing fuel pump typically delivers too little fuel or, in certain cases, too much fuel from the gas tank.
+Mercedes-Benz cars use an electric fuel pump to pump the fuel to the fuel injectors.

 Let’s look at the top fuel problems and how you can troubleshoot some of them.